sanctuuary/APE_UseCases/GeoGMT/README.md

 ## Installation
 In order to run the synthesis APE-&lt;version>.jar needs to be available: https://github.com/sanctuuary/APE.

-#### Optional
-In order to be able to execute the generated workflows on the machine, GMT set of tools needs to be installed: http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing
-This step is not required for the workflow synthesis, considering that the synthesis of conadidate workflows and their execution are 2 separate steps.

 ## Run

 ## Run APE from the command line